Franklin, NC · Carolina SmokieseXp Realty · NC License

 Quick answer

-High Vista is structurally distinct from every other WNC gated community I cover for one specific reason: POA membership and golf-club membership are voluntary.
-About half of homeowners are POA members, and a separate High Vista Amenity Association operates independently.
-For buyers who want the gated-community perimeter and the broader community feel without the mandatory dues structure of peer communities (Cummings Cove, Kenmure, Connestee Falls), High Vista is the structurally-different answer, but the recent governance history matters for the diligence read.
+High Vista is structurally distinct from every other WNC gated community I cover for one specific reason: the amenity layer is largely a-la-carte.
+POA (amenity-association) membership and golf-club membership are voluntary, and a separate High Vista Amenity Association operates independently.
+There is still an annual community assessment that all owners pay, so confirm the current mandatory floor versus the optional add-ons directly with the HOA.
+For buyers who want the gated-community perimeter and the broader community feel without paying upfront for amenities they may not use, High Vista is the structurally-different answer, but the recent governance history matters for the diligence read.

 I cover High Vista in advisory mode, since Mills River and Hendersonville sit at the edge of my regular service area.
 Want a plain-English read on the voluntary structure and the contested-vote diligence layer before any offer?
 Text me at (828) 371-6980.
 Brandi Rininger, eXp Realty.

-High Vista is structurally distinct from every other WNC gated community I cover for one specific reason: POA membership and golf-club membership are voluntary.
-About half of homeowners are POA members.
+High Vista is structurally distinct from every other WNC gated community I cover for one specific reason: the amenity layer is largely a-la-carte.
+POA (amenity-association) membership and golf-club membership are voluntary, and about half of homeowners are POA members.
 There's also a separate High Vista Amenity Association that operates independently.
-For buyers who want the gated-community perimeter and the broader community feel without the mandatory dues structure of peer communities (Cummings Cove, Kenmure, Connestee Falls), High Vista is the structurally-different answer, but the recent governance history matters for the diligence read.
+All owners do pay an annual community assessment, so the right way to think about it is a mandatory baseline plus optional amenity add-ons rather than zero mandatory dues.
+Confirm the current split with the HOA.
+For buyers who want the gated-community perimeter and the broader community feel without paying upfront for amenities they may not use, High Vista is the structurally-different answer, but the recent governance history matters for the diligence read.

 500-plus acres at 2,200 to 3,200 ft elevation, roughly 350 homes, midway between Asheville and Hendersonville, 15 minutes from AVL airport.
 Originally established 1976, one of the older WNC master-planned communities.
 Quieter, less amenities-intensive culture than Champion Hills or Cummings Cove.